pilidium/HacktoberFest2025_CyberSec/CONTRIBUTIONS.md

-# 🚀 How to Contribute to this Project
+# 🤝 How to Contribute to this Project

 Welcome!
-We're thrilled to have you join our **Cybersecurity Hacktoberfest**.
+We're excited to have you participate in our **Cybersecurity Hacktoberfest**.
 To ensure a smooth and fair experience for everyone, please follow these guidelines carefully.

 ---

 ## 🛠️ The Standard Workflow

 All contributions are made through **Pull Requests (PRs)**.
-Follow these steps to submit your work:
+Here's how to submit your work:

 1. **Fork the Repository**
    Click the **Fork** button at the top-right of this page to create your own copy.

 2. **Create a New Branch**
-   Before making changes, create a new branch in your forked repo using this naming convention:    levelX/<your-github-handle>/<task-summary>
+   Use this naming convention to keep your work organized: levelX/<your-github-handle>/<task-summary>
  _Example_: `level1/srimanth/network-setup`

 3. **Add Your Files**
 Complete your task and add your deliverables to the correct directory as specified in the level instructions.